cloudant-labs/slate/docs2017/src/tutorials/create_backup.md

 ## Creating a database

-Create the sample `couchbackup-demo` database that is the database that we use in this tutorial.
+Create the sample `couchbackup-demo` database.
+This database is the one we use in this tutorial.

 <ol><li>Create a database by running this command.
 <p><code>curl https://username:password@myhost.cloudant.com/couchbackup-demo -X PUT</code></p></li>
-<li>See the results.
+<li>Review the results.
 <p><code>{"ok":true}</code></p></li></ol>

 ## Creating documents in the database